TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 #### Step 1: Installation

 1. Go to your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and install the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) extension.
-This is a LSP(Language Server Protocol) which gives you autocompletion as you type ruby code in editor and much more amazing stuff.
+This is an LSP (Language Server Protocol) which gives you autocompletion as you type ruby code in your editor along with some other useful features.

-1. Before installing `vscode-rdbg` extension let's fulfill it's requirements first.
+1. Before installing `vscode-rdbg` extension let's fulfill its requirements first.
-You need to install latest `debug` gem and `rdbg` command should be in `$PATH` environment variable.
+You need to install the latest `debug` gem and `rdbg` command should be in `$PATH` environment variable.
 A command in `$PATH` can be called from any directory.

    ```shell
    gem install debug